FedericoBusero/ESP32-CAM_ZeppelinCAM/README.md

   - up: forward motor.
 Remark only the upper part is used, the zeppelin can only move forward (not backward)

 ## Hardware
-It is developped and tested on following platforms, but it is easy to adapt for other chips.
+It has been developped and tested on following platforms, but it is easy to adapt for other chips:
 - AI-Thinker ESP32CAM
 - XIAO ESP32S3 Sense